ZachsPage/monster-job-scraper-csv/README.md

 # Monster Job Posting Scraper
 ## Description
-The user can search for basic key words / location on Monster.com, then copy that URL (with all of the jobs expanded), as an argument for the Python script.
+- The user can search for basic key words / location on Monster.com, then use that URL as the argument for monster-job-scraper.
+- The goal was to allow a user to search multiple posting for more specific terms.

-A CSV file (job_postings.csv) is created with the Position, Company, Description, Link, Location, Time Posted.
+A CSV file (job_results.csv) is created with the Position, Company, Description, Link, Location, Time Posted.
 - The file will be overwritten each time the script is run... so rename any csv's that need saved for later

-- Allows for the user to search for more specific keywords by opening the CSV in Excel/similiar program
+## Setup
+- Need a selenium geckodriver for your internet browser:
+    - I've only verified functionality with Firefox's: https://github.com/mozilla/geckodriver

+## Notes
+- Press Ctrl+C to stop... interrupts can be unrelaible, so double check Task Manager!
-There is a wait time between Job Description loads, so the script take some time... but better than clicking through everything :D
+- There is a wait time between Job Description loads, so the script take some time... but better than clicking through everything :D